awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-instance-metadata.md

 If you're throttled while accessing the instance metadata service, retry your query with an exponential backoff strategy\.

-## Configuring Instances with User Data<a name="instancedata-add-user-data"></a>
+## Working with Instance User Data<a name="instancedata-add-user-data"></a>

-When you specify user data, note the following:
+When working with instance user data, keep the following in mind:
 + User data is treated as opaque data: what you give is what you get back\.
 It is up to the instance to be able to interpret it\.
 + User data is limited to 16 KB\.
 This limit applies to the data in raw form, not base64\-encoded form\.
 + User data must be base64\-encoded\.
 The Amazon EC2 console can perform the base64 encoding for you or accept base64\-encoded input\.
 + User data must be decoded when you retrieve it\.
 The data is decoded when you retrieve it using instance metadata and the console\.

-+ User data is executed only at launch\.
-If you stop an instance, modify the user data, and start the instance, the new user data is not executed automatically\.
++ If you stop an instance, modify its user data, and start the instance, the updated user data is not executed automatically when you start the instance\.
+However, you can configure settings so that updated user data scripts are executed one time when you start the instance or every time you reboot or start the instance\.

-### Specify User Data at Launch<a name="specify-user-data-launch"></a>
+### Specify Instance User Data at Launch<a name="specify-user-data-launch"></a>

 You can specify user data when you launch an instance\.
+You can specify that the user data is executed one time at launch, or every time you reboot or start the instance\.
 For more information, see [Running Commands on Your Windows Instance at Launch](ec2-windows-user-data.md)\.

-### Modify User Data for a Running Instance<a name="modify-user-data-run"></a>
+### Modify Instance User Data<a name="modify-user-data-run"></a>

-You can modify user data for an existing instance if the root volume is an EBS volume\.
-If the instance is running, you must first stop the instance\.
-The new user data is visible on your instance after you restart it; however, it is not executed\.
+You can modify user data for an instance in the stopped state if the root volume is an EBS volume\.
+For more information, see [View and Update the Instance User Data](ec2-windows-user-data.md#user-data-view-change)\.

-**Warning**
-When you stop an instance, the data on any instance store volumes is erased\.
-Therefore, if you have any data on instance store volumes that you want to keep, be sure to back it up to persistent storage\.

-**To modify the user data for an instance using the console**

-1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. In the navigation pane, choose **Instances**, and select the instance\.

-1. Choose **Actions**, **Instance State**, **Stop**\.

-1. In the confirmation dialog box, click **Yes, Stop**\.
-It can take a few minutes for the instance to stop\.

-1. With the instance still selected, choose **Actions**, select **Instance Settings**, and then choose **View/Change User Data**\.
-Note that you can't change the user data if the instance is running, but you can view it\.

-1. In the **View/Change User Data** dialog box, update the user data, and then choose **Save**\.

-**To modify the user data for an instance using the command line**
-You can modify user data using the AWS CLI and the Tools for Windows PowerShell\.
-For more information, see [User Data and the AWS CLI](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html#user-data-api-cli) and [User Data and the Tools for Windows PowerShell](ec2-windows-user-data.md#user-data-powershell)\.

-## Retrieving User Data<a name="instancedata-user-data-retrieval"></a>
+### Retrieve Instance User Data<a name="instancedata-user-data-retrieval"></a>

 To retrieve user data from within a running instance, use the following URI: